slatedocs/slate/source/includes/_errors.md

 404 | Not Found -- You are attempting to access a resource that doesn't exit.
 Check the url for your request.
 405 | Method Not Allowed -- You are attempting to use an invalid method.
 For example, you might be trying to POST to a readonly endpoint.
 406 | Not Acceptable -- You requested a format that isn't supported.
 Check the "Accept" header of your request, and try to ensure that you are using json format for your requests.
-415 | Unsupported Media Type -- Check the content-type of the data you are sending.
+409 | Conflict -- You sent a duplicate request.
+Check your Duplicate-Check-Key 415 | Unsupported Media Type -- Check the content-type of the data you are sending.
 429 | Throttled -- You are sending too many requests in a short period of time.
 Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.